InternetEnemies/CombatCritters/Documents/ARCHITECTURE.md

 ### Everything battle related

 Holy S**t are there alot of files for the battles.
 Basically every logic layer file related to the battles is at the bottom portion of the architecture diagram.
 All of them have their purposes and do many different things, but in the end they all deal with the insanley complex battle system that we have created.

+### RewardTransactionBuilder

+Reward logic for after you finish a battle (if you win).

 ## Presentation